 Mixed models are one way of analyzing this kind of data.
 This statistical technique allows for the dependency of measurements in hierarchically structured data, and separately examines the effects of variables at different levels.
 An important part of the course will be about the use (and theory) of linear mixed effects models (LME’s).

 Starting with analysis of summary statistics on each individual’s observations, this course will lead you to more advanced methods for analyzing multilevel and longitudinal data.
 Similarities between longitudinal data analysis and multilevel analysis will be clarified.
 The course will focus primarily on continuous outcome variables, but attention will also be paid to dichotomous and count data.

-The theory will be presented during lectures; computer lab sessions using SPSS and R will give you the opportunity to practice your skills on real data sets.
+The theory will be presented during lectures; computer lab sessions using R will give you the opportunity to practice your skills on real data sets.

 By the end of the course, you will be able to:

 • understand the difference between fixed and random effects

 • know when to apply a mixed model in practice

 • perform mixed model analyses using statistical software R

 • interpret the output of mixed model analyses in terms of the context of the research question(s)